A Hitman Jake story by Preston Pairo

 Just beyond the closet-sized kitchenette, a single bed was tucked into a windowless corner.
 Without bothering to switch on any lights, Adair opened a chest of drawers and withdrew a loose-leaf binder he brought back to the living room and handed to Jake.

-Loiza, who due to a lack of seating options had been standing against the wall, came over for a closer inspection.
+Loiza, who due to a lack of seating options had been standing against the wall opposite Jake, came over for a closer inspection.

 “These are all articles about an electronic strike-zone,” Adair explained of the first set of tabbed pages.
 Unlike his apartment, Adair’s binder was neatly organized, with inches of pages inserted inside clear plastic sleeves and arranged by topic.
 “How feasible and inexpensive it would be to have balls and strikes called by—for simplicity, say—radar.
 The technology exists.
 And it’s not expensive.
 Especially considering the impact of missed calls.”